-Or, if you're the sort who care for the opinions of others, my writing and editing has been featured on NPR's Thanksgiving Morning Edition as well as Wall Street Journal Asia.
+If you're the sort who cares for the opinions of others, my writing and editing has been featured on NPR's Thanksgiving Morning Edition and Wall Street Journal Asia.
 My discernment in the kitchen and at the keyboard were included in The Best American Recipes and The Best Food Writing and I've repeatedly been asked to serve as a judge for The James Beard Cookbook Awards.
-Perhaps most tellingly, the website I curated was referred to by The New York Times reporter Kim Severson as, "The only source I trust besides The Times."
+And the website I curated was referred to by The New York Times reporter Kim Severson as, "The only source I trust besides The Times."
 Although the highest compliments I receive are the ones from writers, teachers, and students who appreciate the space I make for them to share their voice with some measure of originality and grace.